MicrosoftDocs/power-automate-docs/articles/create-adaptive-cards.md

 -   Flow run errors are often caused by one of the following factors:

-    -  The Flow App is not installed in Microsoft Teams – Please [install the Flow App](https://make.powerautomate.com/blog/microsoft-flow-in-microsoft-teams) into Teams.
+    -  Workflows isn't installed in Microsoft Teams – [Install Workflows in Microsoft Teams into Teams](teams/install-teams-app.md).

     In this case the error may resemble this screenshot: